qiubinglin/qiubinglin.github.io/_posts/2024-03-17-GPU Architecture.md

 10. RT cores, designed to accelerates ray-traced graphics.

 ## Execution
-At runtime, a thread block is placed on an SM for execution, enabling all threads in a thread block to communicate and synchronize efficiently.
+At runtime, a thread block is placed on a SM for execution, enabling all threads in a thread block to communicate and synchronize efficiently.

 ![](/img/post/utilize-8sm-gpu.png)